IIIF/training/europeana/edm/Europeana_and_iiif.md

 # EDM (Europeana Data Model) and IIIF

+### Learning Objectives
+- Understand the basic concepts of EDM
+- Make an EDM record for an image
+- Understand the basics of the IIIF extension in EDM
+- Make an EDM record with full IIIF extension

 ## EDM

 [EDM](https://pro.europeana.eu/page/edm-documentation), the Europeana Data Model, is a metadata model for aggregating content to the Europeana website.
 Most Europeana partners create their own metadata in a format which suits their cultural heritage organisation.
 They will then map that metadata format to EDM and transform it to make a new version of their metadata in EDM ready for publishing on the Europeana website.
 This process is normally completed with the help of an [aggregator](https://pro.europeana.eu/share-your-data/process).